leonstel/leonstel.github.io/blogs/gmap2.md

 ## Google Maps Instance

 First things first, what is the first step you could take for structuring google maps code?
-The answer is the google map instance, this is an instance with a singleton like feel.
+The answer is the `GoogleMapsInstance`, this is an instance with a singleton like feel.
 That class is responsible for manipulating the raw google maps object and other code is not meant to touch that.
 The idea is that other code could call methods on the GoogleMapInstance to do something with the map such as adding or moving markers.